UPDATE: Binky Phillips & The Planets

 Recognition Avalanche for Rock Star Binky Phillips and the Planets

-Rock experts who’ve known Binky Phillips since he crashed the CBGB scene in the 70s are thrilled to see him get the notice he deserves.
+Rock experts, who know Binky Phillips since he crashed the CBGB scene in the 70s, are thrilled he’s getting the notice he deserves.

 Still, he’s the writer of the often funny and nearly always head-banging hits on Established 1972 NYC.

-Here’s a treat — you can hear the whole gloriously rocking thing on YouTube.
+Here’s a treat — you can hear Splitsville or Bust on YouTube.